 Bernina Express Train: Guide to Switzerland’s Most Scenic Railway

-This guide shows you how a train ride with the Bernina Express on the railway between Tirano and Chur is like, and shares practical information and tips how to make the most out of your journey.
+This guide shows what a train ride on the Bernina Express between Tirano and Chur is like and offers practical information and tips to help you make the most of your journey.

 Taking the Bernina Express